 You must be at least 18 years old, and you must be the child’s sibling, aunt/uncle, grandparent or great-grandparent if you don’t reside in the same household as the child(ren).

 The Listing Permit Request to be a Listed Family Home can be found at the Texas Health and Human Services website in the Child Care Home Provider Applications Forms section.
-Please contact Child Care Licensing at (806) 354-5307 for any questions concerning the Listing Permit Request.
+Please contact Child Care Regulation at (806) 354-5307 for any questions concerning the Listing Permit Request.

 How much do I get paid for accepting CCS children?

 Workforce Solutions Panhandle pays the maximum reimbursement daily rates unless the provider’s published rate is lower.
 Please review the 2024 Maximum Reimbursement Rates to view the current rates.

 When I have an Agreement, will you guarantee CCS children will be enrolled at my center/home?

 Being a contracted provider with Workforce Solutions Panhandle will not guarantee CCS enrollment since federal and state rules require that all referrals be based on parent choice.

 I want to provide care for children whose families are receiving subsidized Child Care Services (CCS).
 How do I do this?